University of Arizona Cooperative Extension

 Learn more about the History of Cooperative Extension.

-Jeffrey Silvertooth provides overall administrative leadership to University of Arizona Cooperative Extension.
+Ed Martin provides overall administrative leadership to University of Arizona Cooperative Extension.
 Specifically, he provides program leadership and administrative and personnel management.
-The director is also responsible for the development of an effective Extension education program and all related translational and applied research programs dedicated to extending knowledge resources to the people of the state.
-Dr. Silvertooth sits on the Executive Council for the Division of Agriculture, Life and Veterinary Sciences, and Cooperative Extension.
+The interim director is also responsible for the development of an effective Extension education program and all related translational and applied research programs dedicated to extending knowledge resources to the people of the state.
+Dr. Martin sits on the Executive Council for the Division of Agriculture, Life and Veterinary Sciences, and Cooperative Extension.

 Work Phone 602-827-8232